patrick-nyt/merge-api/SOLUTION.md

 * Error handling: I'm not sure about the error http response codes/messaging expected by clients so I put a few placeholders in.
-A team working on this would presumably figure this out together.
+A team working on this would want to figure this out together.

 * I've added a few validation checks to ensure the queries are reasonable, but I don't know what sort of validation